Property Tax Savings for Disabled Homeowners: Every Program Available

 How to Determine If You Qualify?

-What should I know about stacking disability exemptions with other programs?
+How can I stack disability exemptions with other property tax savings programs?

-What should I know about special programs for specific disabilities?
+What special property tax exemptions are available for specific disabilities?

 Several states offer specific exemptions for legally blind homeowners, separate from general disability exemptions.
 California, for example, offers a blind person's exemption.
 Check with your state.